Prasidh/likec4-llm/README.md

 # 🔐 C4 Model to Firewall Documentation (LikeC4 + MCP + OpenAI)

 This project uses a LikeC4-based architecture model to automatically generate network firewall documentation.
 The workflow leverages a large language model (via OpenAI) to infer and describe firewall rules by analyzing your system's architecture and generating human-readable documentation in Markdown and JSON formats.
+It also includes scripts to generate and edit C4 models directly from natural language prompts.

 ---